 If you’re lucky enough to be invited back to an Emirati friend’s home, be prepared for a night of celebration that often lasts through to the early hours.

 Are there any other events on during the season?

 The streets and malls light up with decorations and everyone is invited to share in the joy with a range of evening events, and malls extend their opening hours to accommodate the Ramadan night life.
-The Ramadan Night Market is a bustling marketplace renowned for delicately crafted items, artwork and a range of locally made products for a unique cultural experience.
 We hope you take the time during this special month to join in the spirit of the season.